OlegGorj/Logrotate-to-S3-option1/README.md

 Seems like a simple problem...
 Here are the existing options:

-1. syslog-ng or rsyslogd logging to a central location.
+1. `syslog-ng` or `rsyslogd` logging to a central location.

 Pros: centralized logs, easy to analyse, near to real time

 Cons: Requires extra dedicated server (costs).
 Have to extend storage or upload to S3 periodically.
 PITA setup from a security point of view unless you know the IP addresses in advance (you can set up your own CA and generate a number of SSL keys and distribute these to the servers on startup and use TLS encrypted communications, but I really CBA with all that hassle – not to mention that last time I checked Amazon Linux didn’t support these servers OOTB so would have to install them from a CentOS RPM or similar)

 2. Message queuing
-(I don’t think this is a perfect match)
+(I don’t think this is a close match to requirements)

 3. Hadoop cluster

 Pros: awesome data crunching ability

-Cons: we don’t have 10million users yet, I think this is a bit heavy handed (not to mention expensive)
+Cons: a bit overkill and high cost is a concern

 4. Scribe from Facebook

-Cons: too much setup, requires specific server heirarchy. logg.ly and splunk
+Cons: too much setup, requires specific server heirarchy.

-Cons: too expensive/untested/unknown for now
+5. logg.ly and splunk

+Cons: too expensive and SaaS will not be supported as an option

-5. Something else…
+6. Something else… Custom approach

 In this case I will be using logrotate util, so config “/etc/logrotate.d/httpd”:

 ```